Rhondda cluster collaboration pays off for patients

 For example, two surgeries now provide child and adolescent mental health services for the area.

 We have hugely improved access to physiotherapy services where waiting times have reduced from four to six months in some cases to 24 hours.
 We are working as a cluster on wound dressing clinics.
-We are looking to employ pharmacists across the cluster to streamline the workflows and give patients more access,”
+We are looking to employ pharmacists across the cluster to streamline the workflows and give patients more access,” he said.

 “Practice managers are collaborating in areas such as clinical governance and child protection policies.”